awslabs/aws-encryption-sdk-specification/changes/2020-06-17_encrypt-max-plaintext-length-input/change.md

 ## Summary

+The Encrypt operation takes a plaintext as input that can either have a known length or an unknown length.
-When performing the encrypt operation on an unknown length plaintext, users MUST be able to specify some input that bounds the length of the plaintext to be encrypted.
+If the input plaintext is a unknown-length plaintext, the Encrypt operation MUST also take an optional input that bounds the length of that input.

-This input already exists in the specification as [plaintext length](../../client-apis/encrypt.md#plaintext-length) however its effect on the Encrypt operation's behavior is unspecified.
+The specification already specifies a [plaintext length](../../client-apis/encrypt.md#plaintext-length) input on the Encrypt operation that describes a bound on the plaintext length, however its effect on the Encrypt operation's behavior is unspecified.

-This change renames this input in the specification to be a more accurate reflection of its behavior, and specifies the correct behavior during the Encrypt operation.
+This change renames this input to `plaintext length bound` in the specification to be a more accurate reflection of its behavior and intent, and specifies the correct behavior during the Encrypt operation.

-This change also forbids exposing any API which only performs Encrypt on known-length plaintexts from allowing users to specify this input.
+Specifically, in the scope of the Encrypt operation it's value MUST be passed to the CMM.

+Additionally, it is unclear in the spec what the behavior should be if the input plaintext has a known-length and the user specifies a bound on the length of that plaintext.

+This change proposes that in the scope of the Encrypt operation, an input plaintext is either of known length, of unknown length with user supplied estimated size, or unknown length with no user supplied estimated size.
+The Encrypt operation should never consider a `plaintext length bound` alongside a known-length plaintext.

+How a user should express on the API level the intent to encrypt a known-length plaintext or unknown-length plaintext with or without a bound on the length depends on the specific implementation and the idioms of that implementation's language to describe APIs.

 ## Out of Scope

-- How different implementations may allow a user to specify this input for the Encrypt operation is out of scope.
 - Significantly changing the shape of any of our Encrypt API implementations is out of scope.

 ## Motivation